-This model has a cold press design that uses magnetic and bioceramic technology.
+It has a cold press design that uses magnetic and bioceramic technology.
 The 200-watt motor attaches to stainless steel twin gears that turn at 110 RPM.
-This juicer comes with homogenizing accessories, automatic pulp ejection, and a good reverse function.
-Conveniently, you can also adjust the pressure while juicing, and you have a choice of coarse or fine pulp screens.
-The package also includes a glass pitcher, wooden and plastic plungers, and a cleaning brush.
+This juicer has homogenizing accessories, automatic pulp ejection, and an excellent reverse function.
+Conveniently, you can also adjust the pressure while juicing, and you can choose coarse or fine pulp screens.
+The package includes a glass pitcher, wooden and plastic plungers, and a cleaning brush.

-This model is quite expensive and weighs a very heavy 17.2 pounds.
-We found its appearance fairly clunky, and the filter screens can be particularly difficult to clean.
-Tribest offers a lengthy 15-year warranty if you’re using this juicer at home and a three-year warranty for commercial applications.
+The Tribest GSE is expensive and weighs a hefty 17.2 pounds.
+We found its appearance fairly clunky, and the filter screens can be complicated to clean.
+Tribest provides a lengthy 15-year warranty if you’re using this juicer at home and a 3-year warranty for commercial applications.

 4. Omega NC900HDC Masticating-Juicer

 The Omega NC900HDC Juicer Extractor is another pricey option, offering adjustable settings and a good motor.
-It’s also not as durable and fairly difficult to clean.
+It’s also not as durable and is relatively difficult to clean.

-This heavy 17.45-pound machine has a 150-watt motor that rotates at a slow 80 rpm, making for good extraction.
-It has an adjustable end cap with five pressure settings and automatic pulp ejection, plus multiple pulp filter screens.
-The package includes a range of black plastic accessories, and the fairly attractive body has a shiny chrome finish.
+This heavy 17.45-pound machine has a 150-watt motor that rotates at 80 rpm, producing good extraction.
+It has an adjustable end cap, five pressure settings, automatic pulp ejection, and multiple pulp filter screens.
+The package includes a range of black plastic accessories, and the reasonably attractive body has a shiny chrome finish.

-In testing, we didn’t find this model to work as well with trickier produce.
-Though the pulp level can be adjusted, all of the options were fairly pulp-heavy.
-It’s also difficult to clean and has several less durable plastic components.
-Omega offers a lengthy 15-year warranty.
+In testing, we didn’t find this model to work as well with dense produce.
+Though the pulp level can be adjusted, all of the options were pretty pulp-heavy.
+It’s also challenging to clean and has several less-durable plastic components.
+Omega provides a lengthy 15-year warranty.

 5. Aobosi Slow Masticating Juicers

-Aobosi’s AMR520 Slow Masticating Juicer Extractor is a somewhat expensive option that’s easy to use and has a good motor.
+Aobosi’s AMR520 Slow Masticating Juicer Extractor is an expensive option that’s easy to use and has a good motor.
 Unfortunately, it won’t fully extract your produce and doesn’t feel very durable.

-This model weighs a reasonable 11.1 pounds and has a quiet, 150-watt motor that rotates at a slow 80 rpm and produces less than 60 decibels of noise.
-With a seven-spiral masticator, dishwasher-safe Tritan removable parts, a safety lock, and a reverse function, this machine has plenty of useful features.
+This model weighs a reasonable 11.1 pounds and has a quiet, 150-watt motor that rotates at 80 rpm and produces less than 60 decibels of noise.
+With a seven-spiral masticator, dishwasher-safe Tritan removable parts, a safety lock, and a reverse function, this machine has plenty of valuable features.
 The package includes a sturdy stainless steel filter and a cleaning brush.

-In testing, we found that the AMR520 left fairly wet pulp, meaning that it didn’t fully extract the produce.
-It’s quiet and easy to use but doesn’t feel as durable as its higher price.
-Aobosi offers a one-month free trial and a two-year warranty.
+In testing, we found that the AMR520 left fairly wet pulp, meaning it didn’t fully extract the produce.
+It’s quiet and easy to use but less durable for its higher price.
+Aobosi has a 1-month free trial and a 2-year warranty.

 6. AMZCHEF ZM1501 Slow Juicer

-AMZCHEF’s ZM1501 Slow Masticating Juicer could be a good low-cost, lightweight option, though it has several less durable components and a smaller feed chute.
+AMZCHEF’s ZM1501 Slow Masticating Juicer could be an excellent low-cost, lightweight option, though it has several less durable components and a smaller feed chute.

 This model is attractive and compact, weighing only 10.15 pounds.
-It has a seven-spiral masticator and a 150-watt, 80 rpm motor that works well on most produce.
+It has a seven-spiral masticator and a 150-watt, 80-rpm motor that works well on most produce.
 The motor stops automatically after 20 minutes and must rest for about half an hour.
-Our favorite feature was the one-button disassembly, which was easy to do and much faster than other models.
+Our favorite feature was the one-button disassembly, which was easy and much faster than other models.
 This model is also fairly quiet, producing around 65 decibels of sound.